Last Updated on 09/22/2023 by Glynn Willard

 44°35’30.8″N 111°22’43.2″W

-Looking for a quiet place to boondock near Yellowstone?
+Looking for a quiet place to boondock near Yellowstone National Park?

-It’s close enough to Yellowstone to make it a good location for a base camp.
+It’s a close drive to Yellowstone, making it a good location for a base camp.

 - Time Of Year We Visited This Location